Securiityfirst/IAM-Security-Hands-On/Security-Token-Services/Security-Token-Services.md

 MFA isn’t normally used in CodeBuild roles, but you can script this in a secure CI/CD if necessary using pre-built session tokens.

-Here’s how to simulate it locally in a buildspec.yml:
+Simulate it locally in a buildspec.yml:

 version: 0.2